cristianovitorino/billy/README.md

 </h1>

 ## About
-`billy` is a CLI billing application writen in Rust 🦀
+`billy` is a CLI billing application for Linux writen in Rust 🦀

 ## Features
 - Add bills